zesk/build/docs/tools/git.md

 #### Exit codes

 - `0` - All branches passed exist
+- `1` - At least one branch does not exist locally or remotely
 ### `gitBranchExistsRemote` - Does a branch exist remotely?

 Does a branch exist remotely?